ZenBook Pro 15 review (2018): The touchscreen touchpad is no gimmick

 Wrap-up

-The ZenBook Pro 15 has a lot going for it: Powerful hardware, a great display and the truly innovative ScreenPad.
+The ZenBook Pro 15 has a lot going for it: powerful hardware, a great display and the truly innovative ScreenPad.
 It's just a shame it's held back by its poor battery life, which is simply unforgivable today.
 Still, I give ASUS credit for doing something new for once.
 Not everybody needs a ScreenPad, but plenty of people would want one.

-Product Specs
+Product specs

-Video - Camera: Anthony Abdo; Editor: Liviu Oprescu
+Video: Camera, Anthony Abdo; Editor, Liviu Oprescu